-With so many different pads on the market, it can feel challenging to know what works (and works well), especially when finding the best postpartum pads.
+With so many different pads on the market, knowing what works (and works well) can feel challenging, especially when finding the best postpartum pads.
 This post will walk you through what you need and more.

 Becoming a parent to a new little one is an exciting and joyous time, but it can also be challenging, especially for mothers recovering from childbirth.